Sussex Area of NAFAS – Constitution 2021

-The title of the Association shall be the Sussex Area of the National Association of Flower Arrangement Societies, charity number 292377 (England and Wales), and the short title shall be Sussex Area of NAFAS.
+The title of the Association shall be the Sussex Area of the National Association of Flower Arrangement Societies.
+The Association is a charity registered with the Charity Commission, Registered Number 292377 (England and Wales), and the short title shall be Sussex Area of NAFAS.
+The operational name shall be Flower Arranging & Design Sussex.

 To comply with the Charity Commissioners’ recommendation, Trustees will be appointed.
 These will be named at the Annual General Meeting and will comprise the Area Chairman, Area Vice Chairman, Area Secretary, Area Treasurer, Chairman of the Judges, Demonstrators, Speakers & Education (JDS&E) Committee and all other serving members of the Executive Committee.